 If you have failed to file all the tax returns you should have over the years preceding your financial difficulties you will not qualify for an offer from the IRS.
 Another situation where you cannot offer a compromise is where you have already filed for bankruptcy and proceedings are live.
 A third situation is where one year previously, instead of filing for an offer in compromise, you have failed to pay your taxes.
-In short you should have done everything by the book in regards the IRS for it to consider leniency on your current tax burden.
+In short, you should have done everything by the book in regard to the IRS for it to consider leniency on your current tax burden.

 After going through this process you may find that the IRS rejects your offer, even while taking payments.
-Be reassured that there is an appeals process but again, this can be long winded and may not achieve the desired result of a reduced tax payment.
+Be reassured that there is an appeals process but again, this can be long winded and may not achieve the desired result of reduced tax payment.
 If you have not at this stage, consider getting a tax resolution specialist to help.

-The IRS offers the offer in compromise where it agrees it would otherwise be impossible to collect taxes from you.
+The IRS offers the offer in a compromise where it agrees it would otherwise be impossible to collect taxes from you.
 It isn’t easy and shouldn’t be considered in any way as a way of simply avoiding your overall tax liabilities.
 It is a better option than simply failing to pay and being hunted down by the tax man!